Foster a Dog or Cat

 - Mama Cat and Babies - Kittens must be a minimum of 10 weeks age, and be strong and healthy before being adopted.
 Normally, if they are healthy and strong, they get adopted within a few weeks of being listed as adoptable.

-- Surrendered Animals - If healthy and friendly, they are usually posted for adoption within the week and can be adopted quite quickly.
+- Surrendered/Transfered Animals - These can either be owner surrenders from people unable to care for their animal, or transfered from another rescue organization we have affiliations with.
+If healthy and friendly, they are usually posted for adoption within the week and can be adopted quite quickly.
 Behavioural and medical cases do take much longer; we work on resolving the issue, whether with training or with medical intervention before the animal is listed for adoption.

 - Stray Cats - The most unpredictable group!
-Some of the toughest strays can turn into cuddle bugs within days, and some need months of commitment to build up trust.
+Some of the toughest strays can turn into cuddle bugs with time and patience, and some need months of commitment to build up trust.

 Fostering a Mama Cat and Baby